RavEngine/RavEngine/README.md

 # RavEngine
-A C++ cross-platform game library, with emphasis on performance and ease of use.
+A C++17 cross-platform game library, with emphasis on performance and ease of use.
 Notable features:
 1. Automatic multithreaded object evaluation
    - ECS data-oriented and Scripting-style object-oriented supported simultaneously
    - the OOP scripting system is powered by ECS and automatically threaded
 2. Multithreaded physics simulation (Nvidia PhysX 4.1)
+3. 3D spatialized audio with accurate room reverbation modeling (Google Resonance Audio)
-3. Automatic memory management handled via reference counting
+4. Automatic memory management handled via reference counting
-4. Supports modern platform rendering APIs (Metal, DirectX, Vulkan)
+5. Supports modern rendering APIs (Metal, DirectX, Vulkan)
-5. Flexible and fast HTML+CSS based style user interface system
+6. Flexible and fast declarative user interface system based on HTML and CSS
-6. Automated build process powered by CMake
+7. CI/CD-friendly build process powered by CMake
-7. Quality-of-life features like automatic shader compilation
+8. Quality-of-life features like automatic incremental shader compilation

 Note: RavEngine does not have a graphical editor.